maxdeviant/intervallum/README.md

 This is primarily a manipulation of Ruby's `Time.now`.

+# NOTE: re-write of Intervallum underway.
+Old methods will be supported.
+Time Objects vs Strings & Julian dates vs Gregorian will be supported.
+As its a WIP, at this point in time, I'm not sure if Intervallum v2 will break v1.

 #### Back Story

 In my work, I've needed to access different timeframes and wanted a more concise way to go about it.
 I ended up making a class that pretty much did what all of this gem does.
 So, I decided to put it on the internet.